bryanpaddock/brew-controller/readme.md

 or learn from it (or better it!)

 The current set up I have is:
- - Arduino
+ - Wemos R1 D2
  - DS18B20 Temperature probes
  - Fotek 25A SSR's
- - 12V power supply for SSRs (not necessary. arduino can power the SSR's itself)
+ - 12V power supply
- - 7segment LCD via shift register
+ - 16x2 LCD screen via I2C
+ - Wifi connectivity
+ - MQTT publishing coming

 The current objective of the control panel is to:
  - Heat and maintain temp of strike/sparge water.